qewer33/queitite/REFERENCE.md

 The `break` and `continue` statements can be used inside a while loop to control loop iterations.

-The `break` and `continue` statements can be used inside a while loop to control loop iterations.

 ```rb
 # infinite loop
 while true do